fairDataSociety/blossom/docs/index.markdown

 https://bee-1.fairdatasociety.org
 ```

+> **_NOTE:_** If you use a public gateway, you do not have control over data persistence and lose some privacy, as the gateway can see the traffic you generate.

 # Installation

 Now when the Swarm extension is installed and configured, to install the Blossom extension open the [Google Web Store page](https://chrome.google.com/webstore/detail/blossom/caedjloenbhibmaeffockkiallpngmmd){:target="\_blank"}.